dfelinto/blender-manual/manual/addons/rigging/rigify/rig_types/face.rst

 Implements a skin system :ref:`parent controller <rigify.rigs.skin.skin_parents>` that manages two skin chains for the top and bottom eyelids in addition to generating the eye rotation mechanism.

-The rig must have two child skin chains with names tagged with `.T` and `.B` symmetry to mark the top and bottom eyelid, which are connected at their ends forming eye corners.
+The rig must have two child skin chains with names tagged with ``.T`` and ``.B`` symmetry to mark the top and bottom eyelid, which are connected at their ends forming eye corners.
 The chains are rigged to follow the surface of the eye and twist to its normal.

-In addition, it creates target controls for aiming the eye, including a master control shared by all eyes under the same parent rig, and the eyelids are rigged to follow the movement of the eyeball with adjustable influence.
+In addition, it creates target controls for aiming the eye, including a master control shared by all eyes under the same parent rig.
+The eyelids are rigged to follow the movement of the eyeball with adjustable influence.

-Eyeball And Iris Deforms
+Eyeball and Iris Deforms
    Generates deform bones for the eyeball and the iris, the latter copying XZ scale from the eye target control.
 The iris is located at the tail of the ORG bone.
 Eyelid Detach Option